nathanmwhite/yowlumne_wield/README.md

 4. website : a folder to contain the website files for WIELD

 ## Licensing

-Original language data is outside the scope of consideration of a license here.
+Original language data contained in this repository is outside the scope of consideration for any copyright claim made or license granted here.

-However, the rights to all analysis, glossing and tagging in this repository are reserved, and copyright is hereby asserted. © 2026 Nathan M. White.
+However, the rights to all analysis, glossing and tagging in this repository are reserved, and copyright is hereby asserted.

+© 2026 Nathan M. White.